Rudy Lai

 1 updates

-Ford launched a first-of-its-kind interactive AI installation touring Europe, marking early public-facing AI engagement.
+Ford debuted an interactive AI-driven letter installation touring Europe, marking early public engagement with AI technologies.